41 Black Friday Marketing Ideas For 2025 (eCommerce)

 Free shipping is a very important consideration customers make when purchasing.
 During the Black Friday promotion season, this is a basic offer they expect from brands.

-Using conditional free shipping as part of Black Friday marketing helps you in 2 ways: it ensures smaller orders from loss as well as helps you increase your average order value.
+Using conditional free shipping as part of your Black Friday marketing helps you in 2 ways: it ensures smaller orders from loss as well as helps you increase your average order value.

 Anthropologie offers a conditional free shipping offer after the order value crosses a particular threshold.